 The Book Department of the Cultural Services works to promote French and Francophone literature and to encourage English translations of French fiction and non-fiction.
-The Book Department provides a range of grants to help publishers with rights, translation, and to promote paper and digital editions of translated French work.
-The deadline for French Voice Award, Hemingway Grant and Acquisition of Rights program is March 20th, 2013.
+We oversee three grant programs to help publishers with acquisition of rights cost and translation cost.
+The deadline for French Voice Award, Hemingway Grant and Acquisition of Rights program is January 23, 2017.

 The Cultural Services of the French Embassy is interested in new and challenging ideas that will bring French and American people together in creative collaboration.
 Programs are offered either directly by our Departments or in conjunction with the Embassy’s non-profit partner FACE (French American Cultural Exchange).

 The French-US Exchange in Dance program, known as FUSED, melds the French and American dance communities by fostering dialogue and exchange, consolidating professional relationships and spawning choreographic innovation.
-This multi-year program introduces choreographers and performers whose works have not yet - or rarely - been seen in the partner country.
+This multi-year program introduces choreographers and performers whose works have rarely, if ever been seen in the partner country.